brandonchacon/TimberlineCS/AdvCSAssignments/Projects/Project1/README.md

 8. Publish your site

-- Once you are done, launch your site (more on this later)
+- Once you are done, launch your site (More on this later)

 9. Make your site scalable (Experts only)